What is Integrative & Functional Nutrition all about?

 How is Integrative & Functional Nutrition Different than Conventional Nutrition?

-Integrative & Functional Nutrition is different.
-It is a more updated, comprehensive approach to health restoration and self-care maintenance that includes interrelated factors such as food, sleep, exercise, stress, lifestyle, environment, genetics, relationships, and mindset.
+Integrative & Functional Nutrition is a more updated, comprehensive approach to health restoration and self-care maintenance that includes interrelated factors such as food, sleep, exercise, stress, lifestyle, environment, genetics, relationships, community, food relationships and behaviors, and mindset.
 It focuses not on the condition or symptoms as the problem, but rather as clues to the underlying issues.

 Integrative Nutrition reaffirms the importance of the relationship between practitioner and patient, focuses on the whole person, is informed by evidence, and makes use of all appropriate therapeutic approaches, healthcare professionals and disciplines to achieve optimal health and healing.
 This means integrating/considering other disciplines outside of the nutrition realm that are related (and many times equally important to support health and healing) using both conventional and complementary therapies (aka “CAM”, such as medical care, dental care, massage behavioral therapy, energy medicine, physical therapy, chiropractic care, addiction therapy, acupuncture, herbal care, yoga, and art therapy).

 What does "Functional” Nutrition mean?

 Functional Nutrition (part of the Functional Medicine paradigm) addresses the underlying root cause of dysfunction and dis-ease by identifying interrelated factors (mentioned above) through clinical nutritional assessments and targeted therapies.
 Functional nutrition looks at the body as an interrelated set of systems, and focuses on interactions between the environment and the gastrointestinal, endocrine, and immune systems as it related to diet and nutrition.
 Functional nutrition practitioners develop individualized diet, nutrition and lifestyle plans.